Go to the Students section

 There are many healthcare databases relevant to paramedics, you may well need others as well as the ones on this list during the course of your studies.

 To start with, try CINAHL - This is a large database, is easy to use and it's easy to access the things Brookes subscribes to in full text.
 It is North American, but includes research from all over the world, including the UK. or PubMed - This is a huge database which is good for finding information on pre-hospital emergency care worldwide and for finding information about medical conditions and their treatment.
-Look out for the green and blue Fulltext Finder icon which appears on every article Brookes subscribes to in full text.

 If you are trying to find out how effective a treatment is then search Cochrane Library which indexes Cochrane reviews.
 A Cochrane review is seen as the gold standard of evidence based healthcare as it brings together every piece of research on an intervention from around the world and draws conclusions based on all of the evidence available.